neu-eyecool/NIR-ISL2021/README.md

-# The 3rd solution in NIR Iris Challenge Evaluation in Non-cooperative Environments: Segmentation and Localization (NIR-ISL 2021)
+# Third Place in NIR Iris Challenge Evaluation in Non-cooperative Environments: Segmentation and Localization (NIR-ISL 2021)

 ## Pipleline